Orbiter/MkDocs-Theme-Cinder-Superhero/docs/index.md

 <pre><code class="nohighlight">$ mkdocs build</code></pre>

 Your site files are built in the `site` directory and are ready to use.
 Deploy the contents of the `site` directory to your web server.

+## Site Customization

+The following are a few common customizations that you might be interested in.
+For much more detail about the configuration of your site, check out the [MkDocs Configuration documentation](https://github.com/mkdocs/mkdocs/blob/master/docs/user-guide/configuration.md).

+### Site Favicon

+Place your site favicon image file in the top level of your docs directory and then include a new `site_favicon:` field in the `mkdocs.yml` file:

+<pre><code class="yaml">site_name: [YOURPROJECT]
+theme_dir: cinder
+site_favicon: favicon.ico
+pages:
+  - Home: index.md
+  - About: about.md</code></pre>

+### Add Your Own CSS Stylesheets

+Create a `css` directory inside your `docs` directory and add your CSS files.
+You can overwrite any of the Cinder styles in your CSS files.
+Then include your CSS files in the `mkdocs.yml` file with the `extra_css` field:

+<pre><code class="yaml">site_name: [YOURPROJECT]
+theme_dir: cinder
+extra_css:
+  - css/mystyle.css
+  - css/myotherstyle.css
+pages:
+  - Home: index.md
+  - About: about.md</code></pre>

+Your CSS styles fall at the end of the cascade and will override all styles included in the theme (including Bootstrap and default Cinder styles).

+### Add Your Own JavaScript

+Create a `js` directory inside your `docs` directory and add your JS files.
+Then include your JS files in the `mkdocs.yml` file with the `extra_js` field:

+<pre><code class="yaml">site_name: [YOURPROJECT]
+theme_dir: cinder
+extra_js:
+  - js/myscript.js
+  - js/myotherscript.js
+pages:
+  - Home: index.md
+  - About: about.md</code></pre>

+See the [MkDocs Configuration documentation](https://github.com/mkdocs/mkdocs/blob/master/docs/user-guide/configuration.md) for more information about configuration of your site.

 ## Issues